A finite-resources description of a measurement process and its implications for the "Wigner's Friend" scenario

+Moreover, this effective stationarity is immediately connected to the irreversibility of the measurement process, viewed here as an equilibration process.
+Given that there is an intrinsic ignorance about the Hamiltonian driving the system, and that only a finite number of measurements on the system are possible to be performed, the description given by $\overline{\rho_\infty}$, Eq.~\eqref{eq:fully_avg_state}, is the only possible one.
+After the measurement is performed, i.e., one of the classical outcomes actually happens, the corresponding post-measurement quasi-stationary states becomes the best description of the system.
+In other words, it is not possible to exactly reverse a unknown dynamics.
+Like in the classical case, as argued by Boltzmann in response to Loschmidt's challenge~\cite{darrigol2021boltzmann,binder2023reversibility}, the exact reversible of all microscopic degrees of freedom of a macroscopic system is, in principle, impossible.

-We can now address the Wigner Friend Scenario with the finite resources model we introduced.
-The main point is that if Wigner and his friend are indeed describing a measuring process, then both of them cannot fully account, nor even in principle, for all the apparatus' degrees of freedom.
-In some sense, this attitude was already adopted by the Friend.
-Wigner, nevertheless, has to surrender to his finitude if the process he is describing is to be regarded as a measurement process.
-Within such a perspective, using the collapse postulate or the unitary dynamics postulate, both will reach, for large apparatuses, the same description, namely the one given by Eq.~\eqref{eq:limit_fully_avg_state}.
-Admittedly, using the collapse prescription entails much less effort and can thus be seen as an effective recipe for actual measurement processes.
+\textit{Back to Wigner and his friend.} The main point is that if Wigner and his friend are indeed describing a measuring process, then both of them cannot fully account, nor even in principle, for all the apparatus' degrees of freedom.
+Within such a perspective, using the collapse postulate or the unitary dynamics postulate, both will reach, for large apparatuses, the same description, namely the one given in Eq.~\eqref{eq:limit_state}.